 - The third plan that Bluehost offers, which is also the plan that they recommend for medium-sized businesses/websites with average or slightly below average traffic, is the Choice-Plus plan.
 The initial price for this plan, as of today, is $5.45 per month.
 It comes with all the features of the Plus plan, plus (sorry, we had to) Domain privacy, and Codeguard basic site backup.
 Codeguard is the add-on that Bluehost uses to carry out guaranteed backups for customers while Domain privacy is a security tool that keeps the private information of domain owners off public WHOIS hosting lists.

 - The final plan, which is for much bigger businesses or websites that are too big for the Choice-Plus plan but are still too small for VPS hosting, is the Pro plan and it costs $13.95 per month.
-Of course, that is initial pricing if you're paying for three years in advance.
+Of course, that is the initial pricing if you’re paying for three years in advance.
 Upon renewal, you are charged a fee of $13.95 per month.
-It comes with all the features of the Choice-Plus plan plus two Spam experts and a dedicated IP.
+It comes with all the features of the Choice-Plus plan along with two Spam experts and a dedicated IP.
 Additionally, the Pro plan has “high performance”.
 According to Bluehost, this means that Pro plans are allocated more resources per server than other shared hosting customers.
-It's a great plan if you have the money to spend, otherwise, we'd advise you to take the Choice-Plus option.
+It’s a great plan if you have the money to spend, otherwise, we’d advise you to take the Choice-Plus option.

 2. Bluehost WordPress Hosting